MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/uwp.md

 * Your project is set up in Visual Studio 2015 Update 3 or Visual Studio 2017.
 * Your project references Universal Windows Platform [5.2.2](https://www.nuget.org/packages/Microsoft.NETCore.UniversalWindowsPlatform/5.2.2) or later

+> [!NOTE]
+> If you want to use Xamarin.Forms for UWP, please follow Xamarin [Get started](~/sdk/getting-started/xamarin.md) documentation instead of this one.

 ## 2. Create your app in the Mobile Center Portal to optain the App Secret

 If you have already created your app in the Mobile Center portal, you can skip this step.